sugiharaxo/MMCP/docs/llm-instructions.md

 - **API-First & Headless:** The core is an API.
 The UI is optional.
 The primary consumer is an LLM Agent.
 - **Safety:** File operations are sandboxed.
 Agents cannot execute arbitrary shell code.
 - **Modularity:** Functionality is separated into plugins (Tools).
+- **Explicit Configurability & Transparency:** There are no "magic numbers" in the core logic.
+Every threshold (timeouts, character limits, retry logic, health heuristics) must be exposed via environment variables or config files.
+The system should provide clear metrics on why a component (like a plugin) was throttled or disabled.

 ## 2. Technology Stack (Immutable)